Study in China for Free: Scholarships & Free Courses (2026)

 – Pay the application fee, if applicable.

-How Can I Study in China as an American?
+How Can I Study in China as us citizen?

 - Explore U.S.-China Educational Exchange Programs: Organizations like the Institute of International Education (IIE) can connect you with study-abroad programs.